poudelb1/student-chain/README.md

 # student-chain
-A simulation of a blockchain to record university students' data
+A simulation of a blockchain to record transcripts of university students